Sultanate of the Geledi: Haji Ali’s response

+The hardline stance of Haji Ali, to the propagation of Islam among his people, his mobilization of armed followers, and his siding with the Bimaal clan against Geledi Sultanate displays the militant ideology akin to the Bardera Jama, and the new Wahhabi tendency that was emerging across the Muslim world at the time.

 Bureaucracy

 The Sultanate of Geledi exerted a strong centralized authority during its existence and possessed all of the institutions and trappings of an integrated modern state: a functioning bureaucracy, a hereditary nobility, titled aristocrats, a taxing system, conducting foreign policy, a state flag as well as a standing army.
 The great sultanate also maintained written records of their activities which still exist in museums.

 The Geledi Sultanate's capital city was at Afgooye where the rulers resided.
 The kingdom had a number of castles forts with a variety of different architectures in various areas within its realm, including a fortress at Luuq and a citadel at Bardera.

-At its height, the Sultanate covered all Rahanweyn territories within present-day Somalia.
+At its height, the Sultanate covered all Rahanweyn territories within present-day Somalia, alongside minor territories in modern day Somali Galbeed.
 This is what some refer to as the Geledi confederacy.
 The confederacy was not only confined to Digil and Mirifle but incorporated other Somalis such as Bimaal, Sheekhaal, and Wacdaan.
 To reign such a diverse Sultanate, the rulers promoted a policy of indirect and flexible administration.
 They allowed the tribal chiefs, Imams, Sheikhs (religious figures), and Akhiyaars (notable elders) of the community to play significant roles in the administration of the Sultanate.
 The Geledi rulers were not only the political head of the Sultanate but also considered religious leaders.
 Akhiyaars were elders who would reconcile and solve cases such as murders and recite Al-Fatiha after adjudication.
 Between two different lineages groups if an injustice was committed then a googol meeting was held between the Akhiyaar of both.